Arioum/Quote-generator/README.md

 ## Quote-generator

 A simple quote generator which retirieves quotes from an api.
-Added a Tweet Quote feature which allows to tweet the current quote directly to twitter.
+Added a Tweet Quote feature which allows to tweet the current quote to twitter.

 ### Preview